 My childhood imagination of Western life birthed from an unhealthy dose of cartoons and story books came to life, only a thousand times more vivid and beautiful.
 There were grassy rolling hills dotted with whites that I later realise were sheep; rainbows connecting the curve of two mountains; ducks flying in V formation; isolated farmhouses with tractors, haystack, and pointy wooden fences; cows resting under a lone tree; peaceful suburban towns from the set of Desperate Housewives.
-The view outside the window looked eerily similar to my primary school drawings of the happy house with tree-less hills, rainbow, sun, and birds in the background.
 For a moment I thought I was in an Enid Blyton or Peter and Jane book.

 With my brothers living overseas, me spending too much time at work, and my parents busy with their social lives, we have forgotten how much each other’s quirks and habits could get to us.

 Dad’s constant dad jokes about me being the youngest became less funny with each punchline told.
 Mom’s messiness heightened when she travels, with her stuff laying everywhere in the campervan.
 WS became a stickler for neatness.
 I was a klutz as always and tried to stay out of everyone’s way.